orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 	- Beta
 - `member:<UUID>:extra_hp` + 4 Hearts Base HP
 - (after lvl 10) [EPIC] Get Drone (max 9) Allays which are equipable and can do stuff for you.
 	- All tools, enchantments buffs, everything which is applicable to a player, can also be applicable to an Allay.
-They swarm around you when idle, and when activated (this is an item in the hotbar)
+They swarm around you when idle, and when activated (this is togglable item in the hotbar) they do whatever they have equipped.
+If they have a Skill equipped, they do that skill.
+For instance if there's a tree nearby and they're a lumberjack, they'll have the axe in their hand and
 - [LEGENDARY] Map Expansion (selection of; go into spectate mode to select one.)
 - [EPIC] New Structures/Compartiments
 	- Dungeons to unlock them when building; they need to be captured.